 If you’re looking for a mountain your kids can climb, Pitcher Mountain in Stoddard, NH provides an easy and fast hike to the

 If you’re looking for a little more of a kid-friendly challenge, check out Little Monadnock and Pack Monadnock.
 Both will provide great views of Mount Monadnock and give the whole family a good workout, though Little Monadnock is the easier of the two trails.

 Art on the Trail

 Not every hike has to take you up a mountain to give you stunning views.
 At the Andres Institute of Art in Brookline, NH, you can take an easy walk up Potanipo Hill, and enjoy the largest sculpture park in New England.
 Founded in 1996, the park covers more than 140 acres of land and features eleven different hiking trails, many ranked easy.
-The park is free to the public and open daily from dawn to dusk.
+The park is free to the public and

 Nature and Conservation